PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_gradient.md

 	#Simulate exponentially increasing gradient
 	LAdd: L(t) -> L(t) + L(t) k_add

+Like you've observed before, when ligand concentration is very high, the receptors are saturated, so the cell can no longer detect the change in ligand concentration.
+We can use this fact to cap our ligand concentration at `1e8` (in the [adaptation simulation](tutorial_adap), the cell can't detect `1e8` and a higher concentration).
+We can do this by defining the rate of this reaction as a function `add_Rate()`.
+It requires another observable, `AllLigand`.
+By adding the line `Molecules AllLigand L` in the `observables` sections, `AllLigand` will record the total concentration of ligands in the system.
+When `AllLigand` is more than `1e8`, the rate of ligand concentration increase becomes 0.

+	begin functions
+		addRate() = if(AllLigand>1e8,0,k_add)
+	end functions

+Substitute `k_add` in `reaction rules` with `addRate()`

+	LAdd: L(t) -> L(t) + L(t) k_add

 In `parameters` section, we define the rate of ligand increase.
 We will try a reaction rate 0.1/s first with initial concentration 1e4.
 So the actual gradient the cell experiences is d[L]/dt = 0.1[L].
-By integration then differentiation, we get d[L]/dt = 1000e<sup>0.1t</sup> molecules per second.
+By integration then differentiation, we get [L] = 1000e<sup>0.1t</sup> molecules per second.
 (You can add `L()` as part of your observables to see how the amount of ligand changed; but since it increases exponentially, seeing other concentrations would be hard.)
 We will also simulate other rate of ligand increase later.
 Also change initial ligand amount to 1e4 (too many/few ligands makes increase in ligand concentration too fast/slow), but you can try other values too.

 	k_add 0.1
 	L0 1e4